irfan-hossain/DAQ/README.md

   - For a presclaer of 8, the top register should be 19.
 - Use Timer1 Compare Match B (TOP register is ICR1) to trigger a timer interrupt.
 - Use analog input A0.
-- Set the reference voltage to the Arduino Uno's reference voltage.
+- Set the reference voltage to 3.3 V.
 - Use an ADC prescale of 8 to achieve fast ADC conversion speeds (2 MHz).
 - Have the ADC result left shifted to achieve an 8-bit result stored in ADCH.